NeoGranular/lanyon/_posts/2017-01-07-martial-god-chapter-01-72.md

 Under the weight of countless gazes which contained suspicions, disbelief, envy and many other emotions, He Yiming suddenly discovered that after going through so many of such experiences, he didn’t about much about it.

 He Quanming faintly nodded.
 Although he’d not visited the main clan for quite some time, regarding He Yiming’s strength and position in the clan, he was quite clear.
-According to He Yiming’s strength, him sitting on the same positions as them couldn't be attributed as them going beyond their bounds of authority in the slightest.
+According to He Yiming’s strength, him sitting on the same positions as them couldn't be attributed to them overstepping the bounds of their authority in the slightest.

 He Yiming bitterly smiled.
 He’d hoped that his father would be able to decline.
 However, his father had actually chosen to attest.